umeeka/GeminiDecode/README.md

 ## Prior Knowledge Required

-You must have prior knowledge of the following topics to complete this project:
+Its benificial to have prior knowledge of the following topics to complete this project:

 - **Generative AI Concepts**
     - [NLP](https://www.tutorialspoint.com/natural_language_processing/index.htm)